Master

 This course provides a theoretical and practical basis for analyzing the semantics of the lexicon, managing a lexical database and producing dictionaries for a variety of audiences including the local community, translators and linguists.

-LING-LIN 4/580 Field Methods: Data Management & Analysis
+LING 4/580 Field Methods: Data Management & Analysis

-LING 593 Semantics & Pragmatics - ONLINE ONLY
+LING 593 Semantics & Pragmatics - ONLINE

 This course provides students with the theoretical tools with which to study meaning at the word and sentence levels, and to explain how people interpret utterances in context.
 Students will study various models of semantics and pragmatics, and learn how to apply different approaches to the study of meaning in natural language.